-If you’re anything like me, the expectation of that first flush of vine-ripened heirloom tomatoes is a that “old-fashioned taste“ that you just can’t get out of thick-skinned grocery store tomatoes that have been bred for shipping and shelf life rather than taste.
+If you’re anything like me, the expectation of that first flush of vine-ripened heirloom tomatoes is that it will have robust flavor, sometimes referred to as that “old-fashioned taste”.
+The thick-skinned grocery store tomatoes that have been bred for shipping and shelf life rather than taste me pining for the first homegrown tomato.

 It can feel devastating to anticipate a bountiful harvest, only to see heavy amounts of cracking and splitting in the skin!